JWLD/CV/README.md

 | CSS3 | Redux | | Istanbul | Sass
 | | Handlebars | | | Heroku
 | | | | | Amazon S3

+Along with the above, I also have some experience writing in C, C# and PHP, having completed Harvard's online [CS50 course](https://cs50.harvard.edu/).

 ***

 ### PROJECTS